 The intended deployment method is to use a Docker container.
 You can alternatively use any host with Python and just run the bot.py directly, but this requires extra steps.

-Before you create the compose file, you will need to create a file for your environment variables.
+Before using either Docker method, you will need to create a file for your environment variables.
 Let's create a file called .env

 and then paste the following contents: